 Through the years, Stretch’s winner winner chicken dinner has been the inspiration for dishes on a several Northern NJ menus.
 “There’s something different about the Belmont’s chicken.
 It’s an original,” says Pat Millor, a Southern NJ native who travels up north specifically for the dish.
 Former Real Housewives of New Jersey stars Chris and Albie Manzo even put their own spin on the dish at Little Town, their short-lived Hoboken restaurant.

 Stretch died back in 1989, but the Belmont still serves and sells Chicken Savoy as does Miele’s, a restaurant that Stretch’s son, Peter, works with.
-There, the ‘Stretch’s Favorite’ section of the menu proudly features Savoy, along with other dishes Stretch did well, like Shrimp Beeps.
+There, the ‘Stretch’s Favorite’ section of the menu proudly features Savoy, along with other Stretch staples, like Shrimp Beeps.
 The Belmont has nothing bad to say about Miele’s or anyone else who takes on the dish.
-Imitation is the best form of flattery, after all, and as they say at the Belleville institution, “The Belmont’s famous dishes are often duplicated but never replicated.”
+Imitation is the best form of flattery, after all; and as they say at the Belleville institution, “The Belmont’s famous dishes are often duplicated but never replicated.”

 Improve your Garden State vernacular and learn the New Jersey lexicon with NJ Vocabulary: The Series.